epsi-rns/epsi-rns.github.io/_posts/webdev/2018-02-21-jekyll-basic.markdown

 ### Preface

+This article is intended for beginner.

+> Explain Jekyll Directory Step by Step

 Jekyll is not the only **SSG** (Static Site Generator).
 In fact I have migration plan to Hugo.
 But I still find that Jekyll is easy for beginner,